-While in Japan, Tanaka Jun, director of Bamy, invited me for a evening of drinking, eating and film discussion.
+While in Japan, Tanaka Jun, director of Bamy, invited me for an evening of drinking, eating and film discussion.
 Also invited was Matsumura Shingo, the director of Love And Goodbye and Hawaii.
-But before our meeting Tanaka asked if another director friend of his could join our meeting.
-Of course, we said yes and that is how we met Koji Segawa, the director of Mothwoman (2008) and Kogeonna Warau (2011).
+But before our meeting Tanaka asked if another friend of his could join our meeting.
+Of course, I said yes and that is how we met Koji Segawa, the director of Mothwoman (2008) and Kogeonna Warau (2011).

 While surrounded by yummy food and Japanese beer, we joked around and talked among others about the movie industry in Japan as well as in Belgium.
-But Koji Segawa had one important question for us: Could you review my latest cinematographical narrative Swaying Mariko (2017), who was going to screened at the Raindance film festival?
+But Koji Segawa had one important question for us: Could you review my latest movie Swaying Mariko (2017), which was set to screen at the Raindance film festival?
 We happily obliged.

 Mariko (Chise Ushio) is a seemingly normal housewife.
 She works as at a batting center.
 It is not an ideal environment with the manager (Keita Yamashina) chasing after her and the costumers being rude.